June 24, 2025

 financefrontierai.com.

-If your company or idea fits one
+And if your company or idea fits

-of our themes, you may qualify
+one of our themes, you may

-for a free spotlight.
+qualify for a free spotlight.

 Just head to the pitch page and